How can I be happy?

 People who have gone for job interviews have reported that smiling for several minutes before the interview put them in a better frame of mind, whether they actually got the job or not.

 Smiling is associated with happiness.
-So to improve your happiness level — smile!
+So to improve your happiness level and to influence people around you for the better — smile!

 2. Say something nice about someone